 - The owner must have registered for FEMA Individual Assistance and FEMA must have categorized the home as having been "destroyed" or having suffered "major" damage.
 In certain cases, owners may not have been able to register with FEMA or an owner may have registered with FEMA but the FEMA records do not reflect their registration.
-These homeowners may still be eligible for assistance if the damage to their home meets the FEMA damage classification as destroyed or suffering major damage as a result of the storm and verified by the State through alternative means. - The home must be in a single-unit or double-unit structure to apply to the Homeowner Assistance Program for compensation.
-An owner-occupant of a double-unit structure may apply to the Homeowner Assistance Program.
-The full double-unit structure will serve as the basis for calculation of assistance up to the program cap of \$150,000. - The owner-occupant landlord is eligible for funding under both the Homeowner Assistance Program and the Small Rental Repair Program.
-An owner- occupant of a three- or four-unit structure must first submit an application through the Small Rental Repair Program.
-The homeowner's compensation will be a pro-rated amount of the total structure with compensation available up to \$150,000 for the owner occupied unit.
+These homeowners may still be eligible for assistance if the damage to their home meets the FEMA damage classification as destroyed or suffering major damage as a result of the storm and verified by the State through alternative means.
+Owners with properties who are not eligible based on their FEMA inspection, but whose damage is found by The Road Home to meet the FEMA criteria of "destroyed" or having suffered "major" damage, will be eligible for the program.. - The home must be in a single-unit or double-unit structure to apply to the Homeowner Assistance Program for compensation.
+If an owner-occupant of a double-unit structure applies through the Homeowner Assistance Program, the full double-unit structure will serve as the basis for calculation of assistance up to the program cap of \$150,000. - Owner-occupant landlords of a double-unit structure may choose to apply for a competitive award through the Small Rental Property Program, but in that case, that owner would not be eligible to receive any assistance through the Homeowners Program. i.e. These owners must choose which of the two programs they will participate in and will be required to give up any claims to assistance in one program before they can receive assistance in the one they choose.
+If they elect to participate in the Small Rental property program, they will be limited to receiving awards on their eligible rental unit(s) based on the affordable rents they are committing to provide.
+Note: For the Rental Program they may elect not to resettle in the property and instead apply for rental awards on both units. - Owner- occupants of a three- or four-unit property are not eligible for assistance through the Homeowner Program but they are eligible to apply for an award through the Small Rental Property Program.
+These applicants will receive the highest priority for the competitive funding that is being offered through the SRPP.
+Through this program, they will be eligible to receive a separate award on the unit they live in as well as a rental award for all of the eligible rental units on their property based on the affordable rents they are committing to provide.
+The award from the Small Rental Property Program for their owner-occupied unit will be a pro-rated amount of the total property, with assistance available up to \$150,000 for that unit.

-Applicants must meet all of the above requirements to receive assistance.
-Homeowners that believe they have suffered major or severe damage, but did not qualify for FEMA assistance will be able to appeal their eligibility for The Road Home.
+Applicants must meet all of the applicable requirements above to receive assistance.
 Homeowners who believe they will be eligible for the program are encouraged to apply with The Road Home program at www.road2la.org or by calling 1-888-ROAD-2-LA.
 During the process of reviewing applications to The Road Home, the LRA in collaboration with OCD will make available information about the preferences of homeowners to retain their homes or relocate so the choices can inform local planning processes.
 In areas where a high proportion of homeowners are choosing not to remain in an area, state or local authorities may limit the use of assistance only to purchase of properties.